numbas/editor/docs/authoring/example-gallery/latex.rst

 Now go to the :guilabel:`Marking` tab and change both accepted values to ``a+b``.

-Click :guilabel:`Test Run` to see how your changes have affected the question.
+Click :guilabel:`Run` to see how your changes have affected the question.
 You can use the :guilabel:`Try another question like this one` button to regenerate the question without having to go back to the editor.

 Now your question has nicely rendered maths and uses randomised numbers.